Canny the Robot

 Relief is an actuated tabletop display created by Daniel Leithinger in the Tangible Media Group.
 It is is able to render and animate three-dimensional shapes with a malleable surface, allowing users to experience and form digital models like geographical terrain in an intuitive manner.
 My role in this project was primarily for technical support of the initial prototype, the pin array's mechanical setup, and the message passsing protocol.

-Watch a video of Relief in action.
+video of Relief in action.

 + More information about this project...